On $BV$ functions and essentially bounded divergence-measure fields in metric spaces

-Due to the non-uniqueness of the pairing, a priori, we cannot ensure the uniqueness of these normal traces either.
+Due to the non--uniqueness of the pairing, a priori, we cannot ensure the uniqueness of these normal traces either.
 Indeed, from this point on, we shall assume to have fixed a sequence $t_{j} \to 0$ such that

 Nevertheless, our arguments allow us to establish the relation between the interior and exterior distributional normal traces of $X$ on $E$ and on $E^c$ (Remark \ref{rem:normal_traces_compl}).
-It is also not difficult to notice that the sequence $\h_{t_{j}} \uno_E$ admits a subsequence converging in the weak* topology of $L^\infty(\X,\|\div(X)\|)$ to some function $\tildef{\uno_E}$, which is again a priori not unique, being a weak* limit point of a uniformly bounded sequence.
-The analysis of Section \ref{sec:refined_Leibniz_rule} starts with a discussion on the level sets of $\tildef{\uno_E}$, $\widetilde{E^s} := \{\tildef{\uno_E} = s \}$: we give a weaker notion of measure-theoretic interior and exterior of $E$ related to $\tildef{\uno_E}$, namely $\tildef{E^{1}}$ and $\tildef{E^{0}}$, and of measure-theoretic boundary
+It is also not difficult to notice that the sequence $(\h_{t_{j}} \uno_E)_{j \in \N}$ admits a subsequence converging in the weak* topology of $L^\infty(\X,\|\div(X)\|)$ to some function $\tildef{\uno_E}$, which is again a priori not unique, being a weak* limit point of a uniformly bounded sequence.
+The analysis of Section \ref{sec:refined_Leibniz_rule} starts with a discussion on the level sets of $\tildef{\uno_E}$, $\widetilde{E^s} := \{\tildef{\uno_E} = s \}$: we give a weaker notion of measure--theoretic interior and exterior of $E$ related to $\tildef{\uno_E}$, namely $\tildef{E^{1}}$ and $\tildef{E^{0}}$, and of measure--theoretic boundary

-Taking then into account also the weak* accumulation points $\hatE$ of $\h_{t_{j}}\uno_E$ in $L^\infty(\X,\|D\uno_E\|)$, we first obtain in Theorem \ref{thm:Leibniz_rule_E_1} a refinement of the Leibniz rules for $\DM^\infty(\X)$ vector fields and then, with Proposition \ref{prop:elementary_prop_normal_traces} and Proposition \ref{rel-div-Es} we investigate further the properties of traces and the relation between the divergence-measure $\div(X)$ and the sets $\tildef{E^1}$ and $\tildef{\partial^*E}$.
-The discussion culminates with Theorem \ref{thm:Leibniz_rule_E_2}, which is a second refined version of the Leibniz rule between $X$ and $\uno_E$ and is fundamental in the derivation of the Gauss-Green formulas in Section \ref{sec:general_Gauss_Green}.
+Taking then into account also the weak* accumulation points $\hatE$ of the sequence $(\h_{t_{j}}\uno_E)_{j \in \N}$ in $L^\infty(\X,\|D\uno_E\|)$, we first obtain in Theorem \ref{thm:Leibniz_rule_E_1} a refinement of the Leibniz rules for $\DM^\infty(\X)$ vector fields and then, with Proposition \ref{prop:elementary_prop_normal_traces} and Proposition \ref{rel-div-Es} we investigate further the properties of traces and the relation between the divergence--measure $\div(X)$ and the sets $\tildef{E^1}$ and $\tildef{\partial^*E}$.
+The discussion culminates with Theorem \ref{thm:Leibniz_rule_E_2}, which is a second refined version of the Leibniz rule between $X$ and $\uno_E$ and is fundamental in the derivation of the Gauss--Green formulas in Section \ref{sec:general_Gauss_Green}.

-The issue of the dependence on the approximating sequence $\h_{t_{j}} \uno_{E}$ can be solved under the additional assumption that $\|\div(X)\|\ll\mu$.
+The issue of the dependence on the approximating sequence $(\h_{t_{j}} \uno_{E})_{j \in \N}$ can be solved under the additional assumption that $\|\div(X)\|\ll\mu$.
 Indeed, in Section \ref{div_abscont_mu}, it is showed that the interior and exterior distributional normal traces of $X\in\DM^\infty(\X)$ on the boundary of $E$ are uniquely determined and coincide.
 In this case, the unique normal trace is denoted by $\ban{X, \nu_E}_{\partial E}$.